SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-07-01-xna-to-silverxna-part-7-breaking-the-mould.markdown

         > I may follow up with a final article, as I mentioned in my last I did have a snazzy idea for a Dead Space style menu which would be very easy to reproduce with SilverXNA and make it look cool.
         >
         >
-        > #### If you have more Queries on SilverXNA or just want to ask questions on it, fee free to use the&nbsp;[SilverXNA forum here](http://darkgenesis.zenithmoon.com/forums/forum/silverxna/ "SilverXNA blog post forum on Dark Genesis")
+        > #### If you have more Queries on SilverXNA or just want to ask questions on it, fee free to use the [SilverXNA forum here](http://darkgenesis.zenithmoon.com/forums/forum/silverxna/ "SilverXNA blog post forum on Dark Genesis")